MFEK/mfek.github.io/foundation/terms.markdown

 # Bid process

-Bids must be sent either to [grants@mfek.org](mailto:"Modular Font Editor K Foundation, Inc. (Grants department)" <grants@mfek.org>?subject=[MFEK bid] Bid on № X of YYYY) or to [copypaste@kittens.ph](mailto:"Fredrick Brennan" <copypaste@kittens.ph>?subject=[MFEK bid] Bid on № X of YYYY) (deprecated, please use other email unless error received).
+Bids must be sent either to [grants@mfek.org](mailto:"Modular Font Editor K Foundation, Inc. (Grants department)" <grants@mfek.org>?subject=[MFEK bid] Bid on <numero>X</numero> of YYYY) or to [copypaste@kittens.ph](mailto:"Fredrick Brennan" <copypaste@kittens.ph>?subject=[MFEK bid] Bid on <numero>X</numero> of YYYY) (deprecated, please use other email unless error received).
 Please at least attach a description of your relevant experience, your bid total, your full legal name, your country of residence, a corporate identity if you wish us to pay one, your preferred method of communication among this list: email; Twitter; and Discord, and the method by which you wish to be paid.

 # Bid licensing